doritoes/Persona-Passwords-Study/README.md

 - 1 (<0.1%) of the "work" passwords was in the HIBP database
   - in part due to the median "work" password length of 19 (minimum of 13)
   - in part due to the healthy adoption of symbols ("3 of 4 types" policy)
-- TODO how did this look after the cracking run?

 On cracked passwords:
 - Similar rates of 83% for cracking and HIBP